snapADDY/angular-template-formatter/README.md

-# Angular Template Formatter README
+# Angular Template Formatter

 Extension for formatting Angular 2+ HTML templates.
 This extension is opinionated and not very configurable.

+This extension is a fork of [Angular Template Formatter](https://marketplace.visualstudio.com/items?itemName=stringham.angular-template-formatter) that adds additional configuration options.
+It also changes the default value of some of the configuration options.

 ## Formatting: